Eternal Darkness: Reviews and sales

-Eternal Darkness: Sanity's Requiem received a near-universal critical acclaim upon its release, with aggregated review scores of over 9/10 at both GameRankings and Metacritic.
+Eternal Darkness: Sanity's Requiem received critical acclaim upon its release, with aggregated review scores of over 9/10 at both GameRankings and Metacritic.
 Upon review, IGN gave Eternal Darkness one of its Editor's Choice Awards and, in its review of the game, stated: "Simply put, an amazing achievement that shouldn't be overlooked.
 Games do not come any better than this".

+AllGame editor Scott Alan Marriott described Eternal Darkness as "fun" and "certainly worth playing".
+Mild criticism was noted for its "linear gameplay" and "low difficulty".

-Eternal Darkness sold less than half a million copies worldwide.
+Eternal Darkness sold less than 500,000 copies worldwide.
 In Japan, the game has sold 17,748 copies as of December 31, 2006.
 In Canada, the game sold 20,000 copies.